ChatTheatre/SkotOS-Doc/Exploring_SkotOS.md

 The big challenge is that a statedump is a large binary file, so some editors will choke and die.
 That's why I use Ruby, and you might do something similar in another language.
 Make sure after patching that your new statedump is byte-for-byte the exact same size as the old one.

 Note that if you have a privileged account from that game, none of this is needed.
 Once you have that, you can use the "set_password" trick to add a new developer account from your first privileged account.
+Note: current SkotOS doesn't require set_password &mdash; this is specifically needed for older games that have a completely separate set of wiztool-level users not managed by thin-auth.